AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/marketo-modules.md

 #### Create a record {#create-a-record}

-This action module creates a new record in Marketo
+This action module creates a new record in [!DNL Marketo]

 <table style="table-layout:auto">
  <col>